GRANRODEO explored new territory and reinvented themselves at the same time for their first concept mini-album, M.S COWBOY no Gyakushu.

 For those fans of old-school rock, his performance is what you’d call a “classic rock” performance.
 His performance added a unique flavor to this song but it is rather straining on his vocals.
 As a whole, Imaginary song is one of GRANRODEO‘s best songs.

 5 – Vengeance (Instrumental)

 Vengeance is the heaviest song on this mini-album. e-ZUKA has a treat for his fans in this song.
-Although his guitar playing is always quite impressive – both the technique and inspirations behind his playing – he’s seldom on the spotlight.
-For this song however, things change.
-His guitar is the center piece to this instrumental and he has the spotlight all to himself.
+Although his guitar playing is always quite impressive – both the technique and inspirations behind his playing – he’s seldom in the spotlight.
+For this song, however, things change.
+His guitar is the centerpiece to this instrumental and he has the spotlight all to himself.

 When paying attention to the bigger picture, the objective is to impress the listener with a sound as powerful and haunting that makes it impossible not to want to listen to the full piece.
 If you’re a fan of symphonic metal you’ll notice that this song does channel a bit of Nightwish – especially the fancy mix between synths/piano and orchestra instrumentalization.